-- Honours Business Administration degree, the Richard Ivey School of Business at the University of Western Ontario. - Fellow of the Institute of Chartered Professional Accountants of Ontario. - Chief Financial Officer at Maple Leaf Sports & Entertainment. - Director of Sobeys, member of the Ivey Advisory Board for the Richard Ivey School of Business and member of the Board of Governors at North York General Hospital. - Formerly Executive Vice President and Chief Financial Officer of RioCan Real Estate Investment Trust from March 2015 until March 2017.
+- Honours Business Administration degree, the Richard Ivey School of Business at the University of Western Ontario. - Fellow of the Institute of Chartered Professional Accountants of Ontario. - Chief Financial Officer at Maple Leaf Sports & Entertainment. - Director of Royal Bank of Canada and of Sobeys, as well as member of the Ivey Advisory Board for the Richard Ivey School of Business and member of the Board of Governors at North York General Hospital. - Formerly Executive Vice President and Chief Financial Officer of RioCan Real Estate Investment Trust from March 2015 until March 2017.
 Prior to that Ms. Devine was the CFO of Tim Hortons Inc. from 2003 until 2014; Senior Vice-President of Finance at Maple Leaf Foods from 2001 to 2003; and from 1992 to 2001 she worked for Pepsi-Cola Canada in several finance roles, including CFO from 1999 to 2001. - Director of ING Direct Canada from 2009 until its sale to Scotiabank in 2012.

-Sharon Driscoll
+2. Sharon Driscoll